WHO CAN JOIN?

 In Yellowknife, athletes train and compete in swimming, bowling, figure skating, speed skating, rhythmic gymnastics, snowshoeing, athletics and golf.
 There is also a general fitness program

-All Special Olympics programs are free to eligible athletes, thanks to the generous support of individuals and businesses that believe in Special Olympics athletes.
+All Special Olympics Northwest Territories programs are currently free to eligible athletes, thanks to the generous support of individuals and businesses that provide funds.

 Athletes are not required to compete.
 However, most find it is a great opportunity to learn about themselves.
 Having an event to plan for also provides a great focus for teaching them about working toward a goal and not giving up.

-Special Olympics NWT programs are typically held weekly from September through May, with more training before competitions. golf is a summer sport, in July.
+Special Olympics NWT programs are typically held weekly from September through May, with more training before competitions.
+Golf is a summer sport in July.

 ARE SPECIAL OLYMPICS COACHES PREPARED?